 This traditional English pudding is quintessential nursery food – nurturing, soul-warming and economical.
 Feel free to replace the mixed berry jam with raspberry, plum or strawberry to ensure the sweet but subtle middle layer suits your tastes.

-500ml (2 cups) milk 55g (¼ cup) caster sugar 30g butter, diced Finely grated zest of 1 lemon 5 egg yolks 2½ teaspoons natural vanilla essence or extract 150g (2½ cups, lightly packed) fresh white breadcrumbs 85g (¼ cup) mixed berry jam (see Baker’s Tips) 1 tablespoons icing sugar, to dust
+500ml (2 cups) milk 55g (¼ cup) caster sugar 30g butter, diced Finely grated zest of 1 lemon 5 egg yolks 2½ teaspoons natural vanilla essence or extract 150g (2½ cups, lightly packed) fresh white breadcrumbs 85g (¼ cup) mixed berry jam (see Baker’s Tips) 1 tablespoon icing sugar, to dust

 3 egg whites Pinch of salt 110g (½ cup) caster sugar 1 teaspoon natural vanilla extract or essence